Arrested on heating: controlling the motility of active droplets by temperature: Conclusions and outlook

-We show that controlling the dynamics of self-propelling droplets by micelle mediated interactions \cite{babu2021_acceleration,wentworth2022_chemically} provides a promising framework to regulate active droplet dynamics: we can now control self-propulsion from an unsteady or meandering state over quasi-ballistic propulsion to full arrest without needing to change the chemistry of the system.
-We note that the transitions are fully reversible.
+Tuning the dynamics of self-propelling droplets by temperature-driven surfactant interactions provides a promising framework to regulate micelle-mediated~\cite{babu2021_acceleration,wentworth2022_chemically} active droplet dynamics: we can now control self-propulsion from an unsteady or meandering state over quasi-ballistic propulsion to full arrest without needing to change the chemistry of the system.
+The gait control is encoded in the swimming medium and does not require complex micro-engineered swimmer design.
+Since the hydrophobic effect underlying the temperature dependent complex formation is entropy driven and similar aggregation effects are established for numerous surfactant-polymer combinations~\cite{nambam2012_effects,parmar2014_pluronic,li2001_binding,tam2006_insights,hecht1994_interaction}, this control method likely applies to active droplet models driven by micellar solubilization in general, and could be tested in further studies.
+For example, autophoretic droplet propulsion is known for SDS surfactant, DEP oil~\cite{izzet2020_tunable,thutupalli2018_flowinduced}, and a large number of oil/surfactant combinations tabulated in reviews~\cite{birrer2022_we}, and one could tune the transition temperatures by using different pluronics like PF88 or PF123~\cite{hecht1995_kinetic}.
+The transitions are almost fully reversible, excepting a slight reduction in peak speed that can be attributed to droplet shrinkage.

+Our hypothesis -- fuel binding by thermosensitive polymer cosurfactants -- does not account for the dynamics of adsorbed polymer at the interface, which might also be temperature dependent.
+However, we argue that these effects are, if present, secondary to the binding and release of TTAB in the swimming medium: generally, the desorption kinetics of large polymers are assumed to be exceedingly slow~\cite{butt2003_physics}.
+Thus, if these kinetics were the main drivers of thermoresponsive mode switching, it would not be consistent with our observations of cyclic reversibility and the fast response to changed external conditions, i.e. the instantaneous onset of motion in Fig.~\ref{fig:piv}a and particularly the fast, local adaptation to the fuel-rich medium outside the saturation area.

 Our experiments fit into the framework of the canonical theory for autophoretic particles, where the observed dynamic regimes correspond to interfacial modes becoming unstable with increasing or decreasing P\'eclet number.